Wage and Hour Division (WHD)

 FLC Employees Who Operate Vehicles to Transport Workers

-Employees of FLCs who recruit, solicit, hire, employ, furnish, or transport migrant or seasonal agricultural workers on behalf of their employer (the FLC), must be registered with the U.S. Department of Labor as an Farm Labor Contractor Employee (FLCE) prior to engaging in any of those named activities.
-To lawfully drive a vehicle used to transport workers, the FLCE must obtain specific authorization to do so from the USDOL.
+Employees of FLCs who recruit, solicit, hire, employ, furnish, or transport migrant or seasonal agricultural workers on behalf of their employer (the FLC), must be registered with DOL as a Farm Labor Contractor Employee (FLCE) prior to engaging in any of those named activities.
+To lawfully drive a vehicle used to transport workers, the FLCE must obtain specific authorization to do so from the DOL.
 In order to obtain the authorization, the FLC must submit documentation showing that the vehicle is safe and properly insured, and documentation must be submitted by the FLCE to establish that he or she holds a valid drivers’ license to operate the vehicle in question.
 In addition, a valid and unexpired Doctor’s Certificate must be submitted with the application.

 MSPA Trailer Towing Requirements

 Towing a trailer behind any vehicle (other than a truck subject to DOT standards) transporting MSPA workers is permitted only if it meets the applicable DOL or DOT safety standards.
 A truck subject to DOT standards while transporting MSPA workers may not tow a trailer.